Glossary of Terms

 Contract Note

-The Contract Note is the same as a full contract of sale of real estate, but is a shortened form of it.
-The difficulty for the vendor and the purchaser is that they must have access to a full version of the contract of sale to find out exactly what terms and conditions govern the sale.
+The Contract Note is similar to a full contract of sale of real estate, but is a shortened form of it.
+The difficulty for the vendor and the purchaser is they must have access to a full version of the contract of sale to find out exactly what terms and conditions govern the sale.
 This is where assistance and legal advice from a lawyer becomes particularly important.

 Conveyancer

-The Legal Practice Act 1996 states, at Section 326: "Conveyancer" means a person, other than a current (legal) practitioner or registered (legal) practitioner, who carries on a business in the course of which conveyancing work is carried out directly or indirectly for fee or reward;" Conveyancers attend to the clerical work associated with conveyancing matters, but are prohibited from performing legal work or giving legal advice.
-Conveyancers are not regulated, are not required to carry insurance, and are not required to comply with trust account rules.
+The Legal Practice Act 1996, Section 326, states a conveyancer refers a person, other than a current (legal) practitioner or registered (legal) practitioner, who carries on a business in the course of which conveyancing work is carried out directly or indirectly for fee or reward.
+Conveyancers attend to the clerical work associated with conveyancing matters, but are prohibited from performing legal work or giving legal advice.
+Conveyancers are not regulated, are not required to carry insurance and are not required to comply with trust account rules.
 Industry commentators have expressed concern about unregulated conveyancers bringing the industry into disrepute.

 Cooling Off